NEWLY UPDATED: 11/11/14

 - is also ma

-- Williamsburg Pine offers one tree made specifically to be 100% PVC-free.
+- The Williamsburg Pine is made specifically to be 100% PVC-free.
 It’s only material is PE, but be sure to buy the unlit version since the lights on the pre-lit trees are not PVC-free.
 Combine this tree with lead-free lights to make your Christmas beautiful and non-toxic.

 - The unlit Charlotte Fir is a tree made of 100% PE.
 The manufacturer did tell us that it has a wrap around the pole that’s made of PVC, but it can be removed.
 Still a far safer option than trees made of PVC.